-The first zone is the one closest to your house or business extends outward at least 30 feet (or to the property line).
-This zone will require the most thinning and (horizontal) separation of trees and other vegetation and removal of items that could cause a very intense fire close to your house or business.
+The first zone is the one closest to your house or business and extends outward at least 30 feet or to the property line.
+This zone will require the most thinning and horizontal separation of trees and other vegetation, along with removal of items that could cause a very intense fire close to your house or business.
 The objective of the thinning and separation in this zone is to reduce the chance that vegetation will provide flames with a direct path to your house or business.
-The other kinds of items to be removed include wood structures, boats, RV's and other items that could create a very intense fire close to your house or business.
+It is also important to remove wood structures, boats, RVs and other items that could create a very intense fire close to your house or business.

 The next zone extends from 30 feet to approximately 100 feet or to the property line.
+If your house or business is located on a steeper slope, (See Topography Section for instruction on determining slope), then this zone should be increased beyond 100 feet.
 Trees and other vegetation here should be maintained and dead plant materials and tree branches should be removed.
 The objective of the work in this zone is to slow down and reduce the energy of the wildfire and drop any crowning fire to the ground.

-In forested areas, there is a risk that a wildfire could spread to the tops of the trees.
-By making modifications in the 30- to 100-foot zone, including increasing the separation between trees and vegetation and eliminating tree branches located close to the ground, you can help drive the wildfire back to the ground before it reaches your house or business.
+If you are in a forested area, there is a risk that a wildfire could spread to the tops of the trees.
+By making modifications in the 30- to 100-foot zone, such as increasing the separation between trees and vegetation and eliminating tree branches located close to the ground, you can help drive the wildfire back to the ground.
 These improvements also will help to reduce the chance that a fire will climb back up into the crown of the tree.
-Once created, it is critical to maintain these modifications.
+Once created, it's critical to maintain these improvements.